Keshet International: Keshet Studios

 — the first to be co-directed by an Iranian and an Israeli filmmaker - won the Brian Award in competition at the Venice Film Festival.

 Other productions since its launch include The Brave (NBC), Wisdom of the Crowd (CBS); as well as the pilots Skinny Dip (CW), Suspicion (NBC), and Salamander (ABC).
-Keshet Studios has a first-look deal and co-production pact for scripted fare with Universal Television.
-Keshet Studios recently launched a non-scripted division to build on its scripted success in the US and expand its production footprint there.
-Keshet Studios is repped by WME in all areas, and by Range Management for unscripted.
+Following a first-look deal and co-production pact for scripted fare with Universal Television that lasted for a decade, Keshet Studios recently announced a scripted first-look pact with Sony Pictures Television with showrunner Dana Fox attached to Keshet 12's romcom Save the Date.
+Keshet Studios is repped by WME.

 Keshet UK

 Keshet International's UK production arm, Keshet UK, is a British independent production company that develops and produces scripted drama and comedy for the UK and global TV markets.
 Established in 2012, recent productions of local adaptations of Keshet formats include the False Flag remakeSuspicion (Apple TV) starring Uma Thurman and Kunal Nayyar, the remake of Keren Margalit's Yellow Peppers The A Word (BBC One) and its spin-off Ralph & Katie (BBC One), alongside Loaded (Channel 4).